lecjlg/barc-docs/docs/source/userguide.rst

 Text add tool.

-Use this tool to added text to the active content.
+This feature is coming soon it will allow the user add text to the active content.

 Meteorological symbols